-The Fiscal Year 2024 Budget includes a decrease of \$9.7 million in billed revenue to the City of Lafayette Utilities System (LUS).
-Cost fluctuations in fuel account for 4% of the Fiscal Year 2024 decrease with the remaining decrease attributable to planned capital improvement projects.
-Fiscal Year 2024 includes a regularly scheduled general maintenance outage where capital costs include railroad crossing upgrade, boiler to outlet roof insulation, installment of cover over DSI and ACI Lances, replacement of engine pumps, mill alley overhead upgrade, HEP vertical insulation replacement, CCR compliance, and other capital improvement projects.
-Debt service costs had no significant difference in the Fiscal Year 2024 budget as compared to Fiscal Year 2023.
+The Fiscal Year 2025 Budget includes a decrease of \$9.1 million in billed revenue to the City of Lafayette Utilities System (LUS).
+Cost fluctuations in fuel and O&M account for 81% of the fiscal year 2025 decrease with the remaining decrease attributable to planned capital improvement projects.
+Fiscal Year 2025 includes a regularly scheduled general maintenance outage where capital costs include economizer tube leak repairs, economizer header tube repairs, ID fan motor repair, stop valve stud upgrade, valve inspections, CCR compliance, and other capital improvement projects.
+Debt service costs had no significant difference in the Fiscal Year 2025 budget as compared to Fiscal Year 2024.

 Since the City of Lafayette Utilities System (LUS) is LPPA's only customer and they are governed by the same authority, their budget preparation processes run parallel.
 LUS's projected revenues and generation needs are major factors in the consideration of LPPA's budget.
 Economic projections for LUS's electrical kWh sales are usually conservative and based on historical growth trends.
-For the LUS Fiscal Year 2024 budget, electric retail kilowatt hour (kWh) sales were budgeted with an increase in load growth of 0.4% over Fiscal Year 2023 to account for relatively flat kWh sales projections combined with a history of several relatively mild summers and winters.
-The average retail electric rate per kWh is projected to remain stable at \$0.10 from Fiscal Year 2023 to Fiscal Year 2024.
+For the LUS Fiscal Year 2025 budget, electric retail kilowatt hour (kWh) sales were budgeted with an increase in load growth of 0.6% over Fiscal Year 2024 to account for relatively flat kWh sales projections.
+The average retail electric rate per kWh is projected to remain stable at \$0.10 from Fiscal Year 2024 to Fiscal Year 2025.

 Other economic indicators of the City of Lafayette (including LUS and LPPA) such as sales tax growth, unemployment rates, and residential and commercial permits are also considered.
 These factors were reviewed, and as a result, conservative estimates are used for budget purposes.
 LPPA's sales projections are based upon dispatch of all LPPA/LUS facilities with consideration of reliability, unit maintenance, transmission constraints, and coordination and/or directives with the regional load regulators (MISO).
-For Fiscal Year 2024, LPPA's kWh generation represents 72% of LUS's kWh requirements.
+For Fiscal Year 2025, LPPA's kWh generation represents 58% of LUS's kWh requirements.